 Celebrate the World Cup with your children by exploring our collection of teaching, activity and display resources together!
-It includes a Powerpoint topic guide, fact files about Russia (with related comprehension questions), statistics about the countries taking part and much more!
+It includes a Powerpoint overview, a video guide, comprehension questions, statistics about countries taking part and much more!

 Join Teaching Packs to download these resources today!

 - One 10-Page Men’s World Cup Guide – Learn about the Men’s World Cup tournament with our PDF / PowerPoint guide!
 It includes information about Qatar 2022, the games, awards and the history of the event.